jku-win-dke/AISA-XMI-Mapper/README.md

 ### 1.3 Architecture

 The architecture of the mapper is shown in the figure below.
 In the configuration file the models and their selected subset of UML classes are specified.
 The selected subset of UML classes is extracted by the extractor-module.
-The extracted subset is mapped by the corresponding plugin to RDFS/SHACL.
+The extracted subset is mapped by the corresponding plugin to RDFS/SHACL and provided by the mapper in the output-folder as RDF/XML file.
 This architecture is now explained in more detail.

 ![Architecture](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/img/architecture.JPG)

-## 2. Input

-The input for the mapper should be provided in the input folder of the mapper.
-The input consists of a configuration file and an arbitrary number of XMI files.

-### 2.1.
-Configuration File
+## 2. Configuration File

 The configuration file lists the models to-be mapped, i.e. the type of a model, the location/name of its XMI file, and the classes to-be mapped.
 The example below shows that the the classes "AirportHeliport" and "City" of the model at "input/AIXM_5.1.1.xmi" should be mapped by the plugin with the name "aixm_5-1-1".